guigomcha/famquest/README.md

 A map guiding users on an adventure to uncover family memories and history shared in the form of a geo-location-based digital photo frame.

 - See the documentation online in <https://info.famquest.guigomcha.dynv6.net> and continue reading the README files.
-- There is a public instance for showcasing FamQuest which is re-seted everyday.
+- There is a public instance for showcasing FamQuest which is re-installed everyday.
 Check it out <https://portal.demo.famquest.guigomcha.dynv6.net> and provide any feedback as an issue in Github.
 You will need a user and password, drop a message and I'll send it to you :).

 As a Progressive Web App, Famquest can be used from browser and mobile.
 Most development has been done and tested via **Google Chrome and Edge** (for iOS, Android, Windows and Mac), other browsers could be used but have not been tested.
 Check a reference like [this one from 2023](https://firt.dev/notes/pwa/).